-Fly from Heathrow for an overnight flight to Delhi.
+Fly to Delhi.

 Arrive Delhi and connect for flight to Varanasi.
 On your arrival in Varanasi, assistance and transfer to your hotel.
 Varanasi (also known as Benaras), is considered to be one of the oldest continuously inhabited cities of the world, dating back to 3000 years ago.
 Mark Twain once said: “Benaras is older than history, older than tradition, older even than legend, and looks twice as old as all of them put together”.
 An accurate description would be India’s pilgrimage destination par excellence.
 Evening at leisure.
 First of two nights in Varanasi.

 Morning drive to visit Sarnath, the place where Buddha first taught his Dharma or the teachings of Buddhism.
 An afternoon visit to Varanasi’s principle museum, Bharat Kala Bhawan, on the Benares Hindu University Campus.
 This evening, experience Ganga aarti at Dasashwamedh Ghats,.
 A truly mesmerising event, this aarti is the essence of Varanasi.
 Evening a boat ride in Ganges at dusk to witness the Ganga Aarti ritual along the Dasashwamedh ghats.
 This daily fire offering, where young priests perform their daily rituals with brass lamps and spiritual mantras in front of large crowds from all over India and the world, dates back to the Vedic period and is the central element of the religious life of this holy city.
 Overnight in Varanasi.